Azdaroth/Azdaroth.github.io/source/_posts/2014-04-27-you-dont-necessarily-need-gem-for-that-feature.markdown

 end
 ```

 <p>Tests within presentation context still fail but they will be the last ones that will pass.
-Let's leave them for now and thing about base class - DecentPresenter::Base and it's subclasses, our presenters.
+Let's leave them for now and thing about base class - <code>DecentPresenter::Base</code> and it's subclasses, our presenters.
 We want to have access to helpers by <code>helpers</code> method and <code>h</code> for shorthand.
 We also need have access to presented object: by <code>object</code> and <code>model</code> methods.
 If the method isn't implemented by presenter, it should be delegated to presented model.
 Sounds like <code>method_missing</code>?
 That's one possibility.
 Let's try something different - <a href="http://www.ruby-doc.org/stdlib-1.9.3/libdoc/delegate/rdoc/SimpleDelegator.html" target="_blank">SimpleDelegator</a>.
 SimpleDelegator is a pretty cool core class with two public methods <code>__getobj__</code> and <code>__setobj__</code> - the first one exposes decorated object and the latter sets objects to which all method calls will be delegated.
 The object is set when we pass it to the constructor of <code>SimpleDelegator</code>.
 Looks like our <code>DecentPresenter::Base</code> class will inherit from <code>SimpleDelegator</code>.
 But we will need to override constructor to pass <code>view_context</code>.
 Also, it would be quite useful to be able to present other objects within our presenters.
 Let's write some tests:</p>

 ``` ruby specs/decent_presenter/base_spec.rb
 require 'spec_helper'